guaguila/CLive2022_DEVWKS-3240/README.md

 The client certificates can also be provided to establish the connection to the target and will be used instead.

-For the sake of brevity, we will just take care of the aspects of this configuration: 1) the GNXI switch configuration and 2) the certificate provision on the VM.
+For the sake of brevity, we will just take care of the following aspects of this configuration: 1) the GNXI switch configuration and 2) the certificate provision on the VM.

 ## Telnet into the Catalyst 9300